awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-build.md

 You specify your application's dependencies in a manifest file, such as `requirements.txt` \(Python\) or `package.json` \(Node\.js\), or by using the `Layers` property of a function resource\.
 The `Layers` property contains a list of [AWS Lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) resources that the Lambda function depends on\.

 The format of your application's build artifacts depends on each function's `PackageType` property\.
-The options for the `PackageType` property are:
+The options for this property are:
 + **`Zip`** – A \.zip file archive, which contains your application code and its dependencies\.
 If you package your code as a \.zip file archive, you must specify a Lambda runtime for your function\.
-+ **`Image`** – A container image, which includes the base operating system, the runtime, and extensions, in addition to your application code and its dependencies\.
++ **`Image`** – A container image, which includes the base operating system, runtime, and extensions, in addition to your application code and its dependencies\.

 For more information about Lambda package types, see [Lambda deployment packages](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package.html) in the *AWS Lambda Developer Guide*\.